rgogloza/nextlevelbi/powershell/README.md

-### Use Powershell to make your daily BI/DWH life easier.
+### Use Powershell to make your daily BI/DW life easier.

+## 2023 update!
+PowerShell script to do a PowerBi inventory.

 PowerShell is a powerfull tool that will make your life easier.
 You can use it to automate your daily work.

+## 2020 comments
 I will show you how can you:
 - Connect to Excel using PowerShell
 - Get a sheet name